FusionAuth/fusionauth-site/site/_posts/2019-02-19-easy-integration-fusionauth-nodejs.md

 description: Integrating FusionAuth into a Node.js application is straightforward.
 Just follow these steps and you'll be up and running in no time.
 author: Tom Vilot
 image: blogs/node-and-fusionauth-example-tiny.jpg
-tags: client-javascript tutorial-javascript tutorial-node tutorial
+tags: client-javascript tutorial-javascript tutorial-node tutorial javascript nodejs
-category: blog
+category: tutorial
 excerpt_separator: "<!--more-->"
 ---